Definition, Etiology, PathogenesisTop

 1. Symptoms: Weakness, syncope (due to orthostatic hypotension or hypoglycemia), poor exercise tolerance, weight loss, appetite loss, sometimes nausea (less frequently vomiting), craving for salty foods, oligomenorrhea, loose stools, muscle and joint pain, abdominal pain.
 Symptoms are often associated with stress, such as infection or major trauma.
 In subclinical Addison disease episodes of weakness, loss of appetite, and muscle pain are only transient and caused by stress, particularly related to strenuous exercise.

-2. Signs: Skin hyperpigmentation, which is particularly evident in areas exposed to sunlight or pressure, with brown discoloration of elbows, palmar and dorsal hand creases, nipple areolae, and scars; some patients also have brown spots on the oral mucosa that are caused by excess ACTH and melanotropin (melanocyte-stimulating hormone [MSH]), whose secretion is inadequately inhibited by cortisol feedback.
+2. Signs: Skin hyperpigmentation, which is particularly evident in areas exposed to sunlight or pressure, with brown discoloration of elbows, palmar and dorsal hand creases, nipple areolae, and scars; some patients also have brown spots on the oral mucosa that are caused by excess ACTH and melanotropin (melanocyte-stimulating hormone [MSH]), whose secretion is due to increased production of proopiomelanocortin (POMC), a prohormone of both ACTH and MSH.
 Low blood pressure and orthostatic hypotension may also be present.

 3. Coexisting autoimmune disorders affecting organs other than adrenal glands may change the clinical features and course of Addison disease.
 Concomitant secondary adrenal deficiency leads to resolution of skin hyperpigmentation.
 Cutaneous depigmentation may also occur in patients with diffuse vitiligo.